eduairet/clean-code-notes-exercises/_notes/functions.md

   user.add_id();
   ```

-- Functions should be small and do one thing, if a function is too long, it should be split into smaller functions
+- Functions should be small and do one thing, if a function is too long, it should be split into smaller functions, this is called the Single Responsibility Principle and it consists in add levels of abstraction to the code

   ```RUST
   fn validate_user(user: User) -> Result<User, String> {